avaframe/AvaFrame/docs/moduleAna5Utils.rst

 produce simulated **range-time diagrams** of the flow variables with respect to a radar field of view.
 With this, simulation results can be directly compared to radar measurements (for example moving-target-identification (MTI) images from :cite:`KoMeSo2018`) in terms of front position and inferred approach velocity.
-The colorcoding of the simulated **range-time** diagrams show the average values of the chosen flow parameter (e.g. flow thickness (FT), flow velocity (FV)) at specified range gates.
-This colorcoding is not directly comparable to the MTI intensity given in the range-time diagram from radar measurements.
+The color-coding of the simulated **range-time** diagrams show the average values of the chosen flow parameter (e.g. flow thickness (FT), flow velocity (FV)) at specified range gates.
+This color-coding is not directly comparable to the MTI intensity given in the range-time diagram from radar measurements.

 ..
 Note::